EbsHirani/YogaYata/README.md

 # Demo

-(We focus the camera on asana poses to demonstrate how the application will work when a user uses it, as we didn't know how to perform them ourselves)
+(We focus the camera on asana poses to demonstrate how the application will work when a user uses it, as we didn't know how to perform the poses ourselves)

 https://user-images.githubusercontent.com/55794720/199171525-8263504b-f483-43b9-8ac2-58e241c6b452.mp4